avishekdutta14/downstream_paprica/README.md

 @requires: python3 and Pandas

 This script helps to name the EC numbers and also extracts the genes related sulfur and nitrogen cycle.
-The input for this script is the combine_edge_results.py script (filename.ec_tally.csv) and enzyme_final.csv (present in the repository).
+The input for this script is the output combine_edge_results.py script (filename.ec_tally.csv) and enzyme_final.csv (present in the repository).
 Copy the script in the folder containing filename.ec_tally.csv and enzyme_final.csv in paprica output folder and run as: python enzyme_view.py